Lucy Robinson (Neighbours): 1991–1995

-Lucy reappears in early 1995 when Mark Gottlieb discovers her working as a go go dancer.
+Lucy reappears two years later when Mark Gottlieb discovers her working as a go go dancer.
 He coaxes her back to Ramsay Street when he informs her of Julie's death the previous year, which Lucy is shocked to learn about as nobody had told her as her family could not get in contact with her.
 Lucy returns to her family, but there is something amiss.
 Local kid Toadfish Rebecchi (Ryan Moloney) and Lucy's niece, Hannah Martin (Rebecca Ritters) discover a pornography magazine, which features Lucy as the centrefold.
 Lucy confesses to her grandmother, Helen, that she had a serious drug and alcohol problem and that she has divorced David.
 Helen tells her she is only disappointed that she did not come home for help earlier.
 Lucy gets the help she needs with the support of her family and Mark.
 Lucy makes life difficult for Cody Willis who is living with her family and makes her move out and finds it difficult for her brother-in-law Phil going out with Jen.

 Lucy goes to her GP for a repeat prescription for anti-depressants, but Dr Karl wants to know some history.
 He wants to call her doctor, but Lucy puts him off.
 Karl says in that case, he'll have to start from the beginning and give Lucy a proper medical.
 Lucy gets angry saying that she just wants the pills.
 Karl says he has to be careful because the pills are addictive.
 A few weeks later, Lucy applies for a job on reception at the GP but Dr Karl turns her down due to her drinking problem it would not be good until she is clean.
 Lucy attends Helen's wedding to Reuben White (James Condon) and serves as her bridesmaid.

 Lucy and Mark become close and eventually kiss and sleep together after celebrating Lucy and David's divorce.
 Mark is unsure he wants a relationship, as he still wants to become a priest.
 Aunt Rosemary is back in Australia and offers Lucy a job in New York.
 Mark tells Lucy he would like to make a go of things, but Lucy tells Mark it is too late and departs Ramsay Street again to work for Rosemary in New York.